Fauntleroy/GIFit/README.md

 Contributing to this project is EASY, provided that you love GIFs and aren't afraid of JS.
 I've elected to use [React](http://facebook.github.io/react/), [Gulp](http://gulpjs.com/), [Browserify](http://browserify.org/), and [LESS](http://lesscss.org/) for this project.

-The following build scripts are available for development:
+I use [npm scripts](https://docs.npmjs.com/misc/scripts) for various dev utilities, such as building, watching, and testing.
+You will need to use [npm run-script](https://docs.npmjs.com/cli/run-script) to run these:

-- `gulp build` or `npm run-script build`: Compiles the contents of the `src/` directory and saves the result to `dist/`.
+- `npm run-script build`: Compiles the contents of the `src/` directory and saves the result to `dist/`.
-- `gulp dev` or `npm run-script dev`: Runs the build task, then rebuilds if any of the source files change.
+- `npm run-script dev`: Runs the build task, then rebuilds if any of the source files change.
+- `npm run-script test`: Runs tests in a remote vm via [SauceLabs](https://saucelabs.com/).
+You will need to have a SauceLabs account and [properly configure zuul](https://github.com/defunctzombie/zuul/wiki/Cloud-testing) in order to use this command.
+- `npm run-script test:browser`: Runs tests on a local server, accessible by a browser.

 When fixing bugs/adding features please make **NEW BRANCHES** and submit pull reqs.
 Please follow the existing code style as well as you're able.
+Make sure the tests are passing, and if you add any new features, you add tests for them.